Translate

 European Trainers Meet Beauvechain Air Base 2004

-The list of invited aircraft was undoubtedly looking to impress, but as usual, there would be some no-shows.
-These included the SU-22, Mig 21 and the Hellenic Air Force TA-7C.
+The list of invited aircraft was undoubtedly designed to impress, but as usual, some aircraft would not show up.
+These included the SU-22, MiG-21, and the Hellenic Air Force TA-7C.
+That aside, just take a look at what that day produced.

 The real highlight was the arrival of the two Northrop SF-5Bs from Ala23 at Talavera in Spain, which had just received their mid-life updates and a very photogenic Alpha Jet coming from 11 Smaldeel (Belgische Luchtmacht), with its anniversary low-visibility unique paint scheme.
-The Irish Air Corps (Aer Chór an hÉireann) PC-9 from the FTS was a surprise as it had only been delivered briefly.
-The French Air Force Mirage F1B (520/33-FD) looked fabulous as it taxied from the runway in full sunshine adorned with its 60th Anniversary of D-Day unique markings.
+The Irish Air Corps' (Aer Chór an héireann) PC-9 from the FTS was a surprise, as it had only been delivered briefly.
+The French Air Force Mirage F1B (520/33-FD) looked fabulous as it taxied from the runway in full sunshine, adorned with its unique markings commemorating the 60th Anniversary of D-Day.
 That had been applied to celebrate that anniversary back in May 2004.

-Before I waffle more, let us look at the event's photographs.
+Before I ramble on, let's take a look at the event's photographs.

 AE.9-029/23-18 and AE.9-018/23-26 Spainish Air Force Northrop SF-5B Freedom Fighters